 1840 - The Prophet Joseph Smith wrote a letter to the Nauvoo high council, petitioning for a release from attending to temporal concerns.
 (History of the Church, 4:137)

 1844 - The Nauvoo Legion assembled in the morning to organize and prepare for any mob action against the city of Nauvoo.
 At 1:45 p. m. the Mayor, Joseph Smith, declared the city of Nauvoo under martial law.
-At 2:00 p. m. the Prophet Joseph Smith gives his last public discourse to the men of the Nauvoo Legion in full uniform from the top of the frame of a building near his mansion home.
+At 2:00 p. m. the Prophet Joseph Smith gives his last public discourse to the men of the Nauvoo Legion in full uniform from the top of the frame of a building across the street south of his mansion home (corner of Main and Water Streets).
 “I do not regard my own life,” he said.
 “I am ready to be offered a sacrifice for this people; for what can our enemies do?
 Only kill the body . . .
 God has tried you.
 You are a good people; therefore I love you with all my heart.
 Greater love hath no man than that he should lay down his life for his friends.
 You have stood by me in the hour of trouble, and I am willing to sacrifice my life for your preservation” (History of the Church, 6:500).
 At 3:15 p. m., the Prophet took command of the legion and marched them up Main Street to their former parade ground.
 He then returned home to the mansion, keeping abreast of the situation with the mob in Carthage and the county.

 1847 - The first Pioneer wagon train rested and prepared for the remaining journey where they had crossed the North Platte River.
 The five days of rest and good feed for the animals left them healthy and ready to travel the remaining journey to the Salt Lake Valley.

 1850 - Elder John Taylor and his companions arrive in Boulogne-sur-mer, France, and open the French Mission.